meniAvitan/Beackground-generator/README.md

 # Background-generator
-Choose your favorite background and embed it in your code
+Choose your favorite background linear-gradient and embed it in your code